wilsonliaows/docs/recipes/triggers.md

 Trigger mechanisms determine when a trigger will fire.
 In this section, we cover polling triggers, real-time triggers and scheduled triggers.

 ### Polling triggers
 Polling triggers check for new events by periodically querying the app to see if new events are available.
 The polling frequency is determined by the type of Workato plan, and can be as low as 5 minutes.
 Each poll may yield multiple events ready for processing i.e. a single poll can result in several jobs being created.

-When the recipe is first started, the polling trigger fetches all events after the **From** date.
+When the recipe is first started, the polling trigger fetches all events after the **From** date, e.g. "fetch all NetSuite customers created or updated since 2017 January 10am, PST".
 Subsequently, polls are made at regular intervals as dictated by the plan type.
+A recipe with a 5 minutes polling interval that is kept running continuously will therefore fetch new trigger events every 5 minutes, e.g. "fetch all NetSuite customers created or updated in the last 5 minutes".

 When the recipe is stopped, polling triggers stop fetching events from the trigger app.
 However, if the recipe is started again, polling triggers will fetch all events since the recipe was stopped.